valarie-lim/itil-animation-video/README.md

 ## ITIL Concepts Covered
 The animation introduces the **ITIL Service Lifecycle**, which consists of five stages:
 1. Service Strategy
 2. Service Design
 3. Service Transition
 4. Service Operation
 5. Continual Service Improvement
 These stages form a structured lifecycle for managing IT services effectively and aligning them with business objectives.

+The video also explains **ISO/IEC 20000**, the international standard for IT Service Management, and discusses how it relates to ITIL best practices.

+While ITIL provides a set of best practice guidelines for managing IT services, ISO/IEC 20000 defines the formal requirements for establishing and maintaining an IT Service Management System (ITSMS).
+Organizations can use ITIL practices to help achieve compliance with ISO/IEC 20000.

 ---